stanbaek/ece487A/_sources/Labs/Lab2_ForwardKinematics.md

 ### Python simulation for robotic arm

 Use Python to create an instance of the robotic arm.
 Download xArm.py from Teams and complete the constructor of XArm.
-XArm is a subclass of `DHRobot`.
+XArm is a subclass of [DHRobot](https://petercorke.github.io/robotics-toolbox-python/intro.html#denavit-hartenberg-parameters).
 You need to use your DH table to create a `DHRobot` object.
 Since XArm is a subclass of `DHRobot`, you can use all the methods and properties defined in `DHRobot`.